Girls’/Women’s Competitive Sport Needs to be Affirmed and Trans Girls/Women Need to be Included with Appropriate Conditions.

 States are Passing Conflicting Laws.

 States have taken one of three general approaches to the issue of trans-inclusion in girls’ and women’s sport.
 Ten states expressly require males and females to participate in high school sports according to their birth sex, thereby prohibiting participation in girls’ sports by trans girls, whether or not they have begun male puberty or have had hormone therapy.
 In contrast, seventeen states and the District of Columbia expressly require the inclusion of trans girls in girls’ sports without regard to the extent to which they may retain the male-linked physical traits that otherwise justify excluding males from female sport on competitive fairness and safety grounds.
-Another seventeen states have adopted a policy similar to the NCAA rule, which allows trans girls to compete after taking gender-affirming hormones for a year.
-Finally, six states have no policy one way or the other regarding gender identity and sport.
+Another set has adopted policies which allow transgirls to compete after taking gender-affirming hormones for a specified period.
+And some states have no policies one way or the other regarding gender identity and sport.

 Pending Legal Challenges.